nf-core/mag/docs/usage.md

 ## A note on bin refinement

-DAS_Tool may not always be able to refine bins due to insufficient recovery of enough single-copy genes.
+DAS Tool may not always be able to refine bins due to insufficient recovery of enough single-copy genes.
 In these cases you will get a NOTE such as

 ```console
 [16/d330a6] NOTE: Process `NFCORE_MAG:MAG:BINNING_REFINEMENT:DASTOOL_DASTOOL (test_minigut_sample2)` terminated with an error exit status (1) -- Error is ignored
 ```

-In this case, DAS_Tool pipeline has not necessarily failed but was unable to complete the refinement.
-You will therefore not expect to find any output files in the BinRefinement results directory for that sample.
+In this case, DAS Tool pipeline has not necessarily failed but was unable to complete the refinement.
+You will therefore not expect to find any output files in the `GenomeBinningRefinement/` results directory for that sample.

-If you are regularly getting such errors, you can try reducing the `--refine_bins_dastool_threshold` value, which will modify the scoring threshold defined in the [DAS_Tool publication](https://www.nature.com/articles/s41564-018-0171-1).
+If you are regularly getting such errors, you can try reducing the `--refine_bins_dastool_threshold` value, which will modify the scoring threshold defined in the [DAS Tool publication](https://www.nature.com/articles/s41564-018-0171-1).